Panonim/servant/README.md

 **ServAnt** is a lightweight, web-based Docker container dashboard that provides real-time monitoring and management of your containers.
 Built with Express and Dockerode, it offers a clean interface to view container status, resource usage, and basic metrics—all through a simple, responsive UI.

+> [!WARNING]
+>
+> Agent is still in testing phase, please use at your own risk.
+>
+> Report any found bugs here: https://github.com/Panonim/servant/issues

 ## Two Versions Available

 - **ServAnt (Main)** - Interactive web dashboard with UI.
 Note: Main version of servant already contains agent.